Laakhon Mein Ek: Production

 Created by Biswa Kalyan Rath, the show is produced by OML Production, directed by Abhishek Sengupta and written by Vaspar Dandiwala, Biswa Kalyan Rath and Karan Agarwal.
 Biswa began writing Laakhon Mein Ek somewhere between late 2015 and early 2016.
 Biswa said he started writing the story simultaneously with doing comedy and although from conception to the idea it took two years, the actual writing time is 8–12 months as he was "doing several other things alongside".
 The script first started as Biswa's own story but later on it developed to its own story, inspired by "people he met and places he has been to".
 When asked about the casting process, Biswa credits his director, saying that he "wanted to keep it realistic by not making a 22-year-old play an 18-year-old".
 Sengupta said that "[w]e really lucked out with the boys — Aakash, Bakri, and Chudail (the three protagonists)" and "we wanted to have people who could relate to the characters.

 Aakash Agarwal handled the cinematography and the production designer was Prashant Bidkar.
 Ruby Thakur served as the Executive Producer.
 Shruti Rao and Tihany Sengupta served as the supervising producers".

 Biswa started writing Season Two almost immediately after the release of Season One.
 Collaborating with director Abhishek Sengupta and writer Hussian Haidry, they had innumerable conversations with several medical professionals and public health practitioners to write this story.

-Aakash Agarwal handled the cinematography and the production designer was Snehi Shah.
+Aakash Agarwal handled the cinematography, costumer designer was Shivani Shivkumar and the production designer was Snehi Shah.
 Varsha Venkatesan served as the Executive Producer for the Second Season along with Tihany Sengupta as the supervising producer.